-Numerical underresolution may also affect the results of Pattyn et al. [2006], who impose a size on the sheet-shelf transition zone through prescribed spatial variations in basal slipperiness.
-In their work, neutral equilibrium of steady states is observed when the transition zone is made very small, and our results suggest that this may be an artifact due to numerical under-resolution.
+[105] Numerical underresolution may also affect the results of Pattyn et al. [2006], who impose a size on the sheet-shelf transition zone through prescribed spatial variations in basal slipperiness.
+In their work, neutral equilibrium of steady states is observed when the transition zone is made very small, and our results suggest that this may be an artifact due to numerical underresolution.
 As we have stressed, longitudinal stress at the grounding line need not propagate far into the ice sheet, but will always play a controlling role in outflow of ice across the grounding line.
 In a model in which this effect is not parameterized in the form of a boundary condition (i.e., in our full model as opposed to our boundary layer models), it is therefore essential that the zone in which longitudinal stresses are important be resolved.
-We reiterate that the numerical scheme used in the present paper is specifically designed to do this, based on a grid refinement guided by an a priori estimate of the transition zone width due to Schoof [2007, see also equation (A9) of appendix A below].
+We reiterate that the numerical scheme used in the present paper is specifically designed to do this, on the basis of a grid refinement guided by an a priori estimate of the transition zone width (equation (A9) of Appendix A below) [see also Schoof, 2007].